The Curse of the Wise Woman

 The Curse of the Wise Woman (1933) is a novel by Lord Dunsany, differing from his earlier books by its Irish setting and restrained use of fantasy elements.
+It won the Harmsworth Award for the best work of imaginative prose by an Irish author.

 Synopsis

 The plot concerns a motherless teenaged Anglo-Irish gentleman of the 1890s whose father has been forced to flee the country.
 Left in charge of the family estates, he uses his freedom to indulge his love of field sports, focusing especially on wildfowl-shooting on a nearby peat bog.
 There is an extended chapter narrating a magnificent fox hunt, whose trophy, the brush, forms the focus of a poignant moment in the coda, in the narrator's old age.
 When he discovers that the existence of the bog is threatened by an industrial peat-cutting syndicate he finds no effective ally except an old woman who believes herself to be a "wise woman", or witch.
 The syndicate is defeated either by her occult powers or by the unaided forces of nature, just as the reader chooses to believe.